archang31/aacs4-writeups/Forensics/NeedleInTheHaystack/README.md

 ### Description

 My PC crashed while I was running some program I found on the internet.
-I forgot what I typed into it, can you look through the [ram.img.tar.gz](./ram.img.tar.gz) to find it?
+I forgot what I typed into it, can you look through the [ram.img.tar.gz](https://challenge.acictf.com/static/fd6851d0187f64596550b2f8b2b517e2/ram.img.tar.gz) to find it?

+**Note:** I did not download this locally due to size.

 ### Hints